UPPS 04.02.01 - Obtaining Technology Resources' Systems and Services

 FUNCTION OF TECHNOLOGY RESOURCES STAFF

-The TR staff resources are allocated as needed to support the priorities of the University and the Information Technology division.
-TR supports numerous systems, projects, and activities, depending on the university’s priorities (see Section 04. of this UPPS).
+TR staff resources are allocated as needed to support the priorities of the university and the Information Technology division.
+TR supports numerous systems, projects, and activities, depending on the university’s priorities (see Section 03.).

 PROCEDURES FOR REQUESTING TECHNOLOGY RESOURCES’ SYSTEMS AND SERVICES

-Texas State users may complete a Project Charter, or contact a member of the TR staff with a request for systems or services.
-The processes are outlined and the associated documents are located on the Technology Resources’ Project Management Office website.
+Texas State users may submit a request for systems or services by submitting an electronic request through the Business Application Request System, completing a Project Charter, and emailing TRprojects@txstate.edu or contacting a member of the TR staff for assistance.
+The processes are outlined and the associated documents are located on the Project Management website.

 Evaluating the Size, Scope, and Complexity of the Project

 Requests vary greatly in size, scope, and complexity, as do the resources necessary to address them.
-As part of Information Technology’s project management practices, TR has adopted formal Project Classification Criteria, as required by the Texas Department of Information Resources’ project management practices (Texas Administrative Code Chapter §216).
-To achieve early recognition of the variances in projects, to appropriately manage project risk, and to enhance prospects for successful project outcomes, TR staff will work with the requesting department and other stakeholders to appropriately classify projects according to the Project Classification Criteria (located on the TR Project Management website).
+As part of Information Technology’s project management practices, TR has adopted formal project classification criteria, as required by the Texas Department of Information Resources’ project management practices (Texas Administrative Code, Title 1, Part 10, Chapter 216).
+To achieve early recognition of the variances in projects, to appropriately manage project risk, and to enhance prospects for successful project outcomes, TR staff will work with the requesting department and other stakeholders to appropriately classify projects according to the project classification criteria (located under the practices and processes section of the TR’s Project Management website).

-Responses to federal, state, or other external mandates often require commitment of both user and IT resources.
-The user should document these mandates in the Project Charter cite the applicable law or regulation, and specify the consequences of not meeting the mandate.
+Responses to federal, state, or other external mandates often require a commitment of both user and IT resources.
+The user should document these mandates in the Project Charter, cite the applicable law or regulation, and specify the consequences of not meeting the mandate.

-The existence of a mandate, in and of itself, does not preclude the need for a Project Charter.
-Prioritization of the request at the appropriate level is still required (see Section 04.01).
-However, because of the limited implementation time often associated with mandates, it is sometimes necessary to suspend normal prioritization procedures (see Section 04. of this UPPS).
+The existence of a mandate, in and of itself, does not preclude the need for a written request.
+Prioritization of the request at the appropriate level is still required (see Section 03.01).
+However, because of the limited implementation time often associated with mandates, it is sometimes necessary to suspend normal prioritization procedures (see Section 03.).
 Whenever this appears necessary, TR will consult the chair of the appropriate priority-setting body at the earliest possible time.
-For this reason, it is critical that the appropriate request is submitted as soon as possible.
+For this reason, the appropriate request must be submitted as soon as possible.

 Requestor’s Commitment of Resources